 We collect, process, store, use and transmit a large volume of personal data on a daily basis, including, for example, to process travel transactions for our customers and to deliver other travel-related products and services.
 Personal data is increasingly subject to legal and regulatory protections around the world, which vary widely in approach and which possibly conflict with one another.
 In recent years, for example, U.S. legislators and regulatory agencies, such as the Federal Trade Commission, as well as U.S. states, have increased their focus on protecting personal data by law and regulation, and have increased enforcement actions for violations of privacy and data protection requirements.
 The European Commission also recently approved and adopted a new data protection law, which will apply beginning in May 2018.
 These data protection laws and regulations are intended to protect the privacy and security of personal data, including credit card information that is collected, processed and transmitted in or from the relevant jurisdiction.
+Implementation of and compliance with these laws and regulations may be more costly or take longer than we anticipate, or could otherwise adversely affect our business operations, which could negatively impact our financial position or cash flows.
 Additionally, media coverage of data breaches has escalated, in part because of the increased number of enforcement actions, investigations and lawsuits.
 As this focus and attention on privacy and data protection increases, we may also risk exposure to liabilities resulting from any failure to comply with applicable legal requirements, conflicts among these legal requirements or differences in approaches to privacy and security of travel data.
 Our business could be materially adversely affected by our inability, or the inability of our vendors who receive personal data from us, to comply with legal obligations regarding the use of personal data, new data handling requirements that conflict with or negatively impact our business practices.
 In addition, our agreements with customers may also require that we indemnify the customer for liability arising from data breaches under the terms of our agreements with these customers.
-These indemnification obligations could be signifi
+These indemnification obligations could be significant and may exceed any the limits of any applicable insurance policy we maintain.
+See "-Security breaches could expose us to liability and damage our reputation and our business."